OCWiC ACM-W Professional Chapter

 ACM-W Celebrations of Women in Computing

-ACM-W Celebrations gather women that work or study within the same region together to connect, network and celebrate their mutual interests of Computer Science and technology.
-Celebrations typical include keynote speakers from academia or industry, panel sessions on topics such as what to expect in your CS career or the impostor syndrome, workshops on resume writing, communication, interview skills or new technologies, a career fair and opportunities for graduate and undergraduate students to present their work.
-Celebrations are organized by volunteers and most agree that organizing a Celebration is one of the most rewarding things that they have done.
-ACM will provide some seed funding along with support from Microsoft.
-We also can provide web-site hosting, handle your finances and provide plenty of advice and assistance on organizing a Celebration.
-Celebrations happen worldwide!
-If you are interested in organizing, contact us to discuss!
+ACM-W Celebrations gather women working or studying within the same region to connect, network, and celebrate their mutual interests in Computer Science and technology.
+Celebrations typically include keynote speakers from academia or industry, panel sessions on topics such as what to expect in your CS career or the impostor syndrome, workshops on resume writing, communication, interview skills, or new technologies, a career fair and opportunities for graduate and undergraduate students to present their work.
+Volunteers from academia and industry organize celebrations and agree that organizing a Celebration is one of the most rewarding things they have done.
+Read more here: https://acmwnorthamerica.acm.org/celebrations/

 (highlighed in the May 2018 ACM-W Connections Newsletter: https://women.acm.org/acm-w-connections-2018-05/ )

-Chair Bettina Bair explained, “OCWiC ACM-W will benefit from stronger ties with local ACM-W student chapters in Ohio, and we can help them connect with each other.
-As other new ACM-W Professional Chapters are chartered around the state, we will have even more opportunities for a vibrant exchange of ideas with our sisters, and to co-produce joint projects and events.”
+Chair Bettina Bair explained, “OCWiC ACM-W will benefit from stronger ties with local ACM-W student chapters in Ohio, and we can help them connect.
+As other new ACM-W Professional Chapters are chartered around the state, we will have even more opportunities for a vibrant exchange of ideas with our sisters and to co-produce joint projects and events.”

-Bair continues, “Becoming a professional chapter formalizes the strong relationship we already have with ACM-W. Connecting our Celebrations to a Professional Chapter provides stability and continuity for our organization.
-As a newly formalized non-profit, we will have new responsibilities, which will encourage us to adopt more professional practices.”
+Bair continues, “Becoming a professional chapter formalizes our strong relationship with ACM-W. Connecting our Celebrations to a Professional Chapter provides stability and continuity for our organization.
+As a newly formalized non-profit, we will have new responsibilities, encouraging us to adopt more professional practices.”

 For more information about how to start a professional chapter, check out the ACM website: https://www.acm.org/chapters/professionals/how-to-start-a-professional-acm-w-chapter

-2023 Ohio Celebration of Women in Computing Conference https://ocwic23.ocwic.org/
+OCWiC 2023 – Ohio Celebration of Women in Computing

 Students, ranging from freshman to graduate students, were joined by women faculty, women working in technology at major Ohio-based companies, national leaders in women in computing movements, and men who are also addressing gender diversity issues in IT.
 Twenty-two colleges and universities and thirteen companies were represented and many were financial sponsors of the 2023 conference.
 OCWiC is held every two years and is modeled after the Grace Hopper Celebration of Women in Computing conference.